u1f408/theia/README.md

-# Nguway
+# Theia

-Discord bot for The Iris System server.
+Discord bot for The Iris System's server.

 Forked from [Rogare](https://github.com/storily/rogare), which is the Ruby portion of Sassbot, the NZ NaNoWriMo Discord bot.
 This README is mostly